deanishe/alfred-workflow/docs/user-manual/text-encoding.rst

 NFC-encoded Unicode strings).

-If your workflow works with data from the system (via :mod:`subprocess`, :func:`os.listdir` etc.), you should almost certainly NFC-normalising those strings or changing the default normalisation to **NFD**, which is (more or less) what OS X uses.
+If your workflow works with data from the system (via :mod:`subprocess`, :func:`os.listdir` etc.), you should almost certainly be NFC-normalising those strings or changing the default normalisation to **NFD**, which is (more or less) what OS X uses.
 :meth:`Workflow.decode() <workflow.workflow.Workflow.decode>` can help with